-Recognition of your qualifications/education can improve your status on the labour market, increase your employment prospects and lead to higher wages.
+Going through the process of submitting your qualifications and educational degrees for recognition can improve your opportunities in the labour market and lead to higher wages.

-In order to enable your qualifications to be assessed, you need to provide satisfactory documentation certifying your studies, including copies of examination certificates, together with translations by certified translators.
+When applying for recognition of your qualifications it is important that you provide satisfactory documentation certifying your studies, including copies of examination certificates, together with translations by certified translators.
 Translations may be in English or a Nordic language.